Placement begins

 12 February 2015

 So, it’s actually begun.
-I have begun my clinical placements and now get involved with all the aspects of life working on an emergency ambulance.
+I have begun my clinical placements and now get involved with all aspects of work on an emergency ambulance.

 This week I am working day shifts and am looking forward to seeing what other cases will come my way as placement progresses, and I get to participate more and more in the process of patient assessment and treatment.